go-mixed/go-taichi/README.md

 This example demonstrates:
 - ✅ Runtime creation and backend selection
-- ✅ AOT module loading
+- ✅ AOT module loading from .tcm file
 - ✅ NdArray creation and data access
 - ✅ Kernel execution with builder pattern
 - ✅ Automatic resource management with `defer`